Friday, January 31, 2020

 CONCLUSION

-I am further persuaded that gifted women should serve in the church provided that they are under male spiritual authority and have the permission of the church elders.
-My view is that this caveat should attach to the appointment of women into the pastorate.
-In this way, a female pastors will be functioning Biblically without violating the teaching of Scripture.
-I am aware that some conservative Evangelical traditions will sharply disagree with this position.
+I am further persuaded that gifted women should be permitted to serve in the church provided that they submit to male spiritual authority in accordance with Scripture.
+Their pastoral ordination or licensing certificates should, in my view, contain a submission clause conveying this caveat.
+In this way, female pastors will faithfully serve Christ without violating Scripture.
+I am aware that some sections of conservative Evangelical traditions will sharply disagree with this position.

 3) Should women be ordained as overseers or bishops of a church congregation or communion?